In this article...

 Is Consent Required for Adoption?

 In Illinois, prior to an adoption, the parental rights of the biological parents must be legally terminated.
-In situations where a step parent seeks to adopt his or her spouse’s child, the parental rights of the other biological parent not involved in the marriage must first be terminated.
+In situations where a stepparent seeks to adopt his or her spouse’s child, the parental rights of the other biological parent not involved in the marriage must first be terminated.

 Termination of parental rights can be accomplished either voluntarily or involuntarily.
 To learn more about involuntary termination of parental rights, check out our article: Termination of Parental Rights in Illinois Explained.
-In this article we will discuss voluntary termination of parental rights.
-In this context, termination of parental rights is generally accomplished through a consent to adoption.
+In this article, we will discuss voluntary termination of parental rights.
+In this context, termination of parental rights is generally accomplished through consent to adoption.

 What Does it Mean to Terminate Parental Rights?